Bimbo Bakeries USA: Sara Lee acquisition

 On November 9, 2010, Grupo Bimbo announced that it had agreed to acquire the North American fresh bakery business of the Sara Lee Corporation.
 The transaction, which was subject to regulatory review, would combine the largest and third-largest baking companies in the United States, as measured by annual sales.
-The deal was reported as costing US$959 million.
-This acquisition left Bimbo Bakeries USA with 75 bakeries in 31 states, serving the entire continental United States through more than 13,000 sales routes.
+The deal was reported as costing $959 million.
+This acquisition resulted in Bimbo Bakeries USA having 75 bakeries in 31 states, and serving the entire continental United States through more than 13,000 sales routes.

-The acquisition was estimated to bring about US$2.1 billion in sales to Bimbo Bakeries USA, for a rough total of US$6 billion.
+The acquisition was estimated to bring about $2.1 billion in sales to Bimbo Bakeries USA, for a rough total of $6 billion.
 This would make Bimbo Bakeries USA more than twice as large as the number-two bakery company in the United States, Flowers Foods.

-Sara Lee Corp. acquired its fresh-baked division in 2001 with the acquisition of Earthgrains for a then industry record of US$2.8 billion.
-This sale represents a 66% discount.
+Sara Lee Corp. acquired its fresh-baked division in 2001 with the acquisition of Earthgrains for a then industry record of $2.8 billion.

 In November 2011, Sara Lee Corporation completed the sale of its North American fresh bakery business to Grupo Bimbo for $709 million.
 Sara Lee also sold its fresh-bakery businesses in Spain and Portugal to Grupo Bimbo for 115 million euros ($158.3 million), in a deal announced in October 2011.
 That acquisition was expected to close by the end of 2011.

 Bimbo Bakeries was required to sell off some of its assets by the antitrust division of the United States Department of Justice.
 The following operations were sold: